 Ditalini was used in the pictured recipe, but elbow macaroni, shells, or mini penne pasta would work well, too.

-- 8 ounces elbow macaroni, ditalini, mini penne, or similar pasta
+- 8 ounces elbow macaroni (or ditalini, mini penne, or a similar pasta)

 - 3 tablespoons all-purpose flour

-- 1 can (4 ounces) chopped jalapeno peppers, or a few tablespoons of finely minced fresh jalapeno peppers (see below)
+- 1 (4-ounce) can chopped jalapeño peppers (or a few tablespoons of finely minced fresh jalapeño peppers; see below)